Artificial Insemination

 Insemination

-Insemination is a highly elegant and simple method of significantly increasing the chances pregnancy will occur.
+Insemination is a very elegant and simple method to significantly increase the chances of pregnancy.